 - Realizing proximity and susceptibility will address the desire to distance and isolate.

 - Emphasis on value and potential will encourage accountability and foster self-reliance.

-The impact of a neurosis begins at childhood; recovery is a long-term commitment.
-The Wellness Model creates the blueprint and then guides, teaches, and supports throughout the recovery process by emphasizing our intrinsic character strengths and attributes that generate the motivation, persistence, and perseverance to recover.
+The impact of neurosis begins during childhood; recovery is a long-term commitment.
+The Wellness Model creates the blueprint and then guides, teaches, and supports us throughout the recovery process by emphasizing our intrinsic character strengths and attributes that generate the motivation, persistence, and perseverance to recover.

-The adage, treat others as you want to be treated, takes on added relevance when we accept that we all experience mental disorder.
-In fact, dysfunction is evidence of our humanness.
+The adage, treat others as you want to be treated, takes on added relevance when we accept that we all experience neuroses.
+In fact, emotional malfunction is evidence of our humanness.

-A referenced copy of this article is available: firstname.lastname@example.org.
+Request a referenced copy of this article @ firstname.lastname@example.org.

 WHY IS YOUR SUPPORT SO IMPORTANT?
 ReChanneling develops and implements programs to (1) moderate symptoms of emotional malfunction and (2) pursue personal goals and objectives – harnessing our intrinsic aptitude for extraordinary living.
 Our paradigmatic approach targets the personality through empathy, collaboration, and program integration utilizing scientific and clinically practical methods including proactive neuroplasticity, cognitive-behavioral modification, positive psychology, and techniques designed to reinvigorate self-esteem.
 All donations support scholarships for groups, workshops, and practicums.